nkltsh002/mario_world_model/README.md

 This script encodes the collected frames using the VAE, forms sequences of latent vectors and actions, and trains an MDN‑RNN.
 The resulting model weights are stored in `checkpoints/mdn_rnn_mario.pt`.

+If training stops with "No latent sequences were generated" collect longer rollouts or reduce `--sequence-length`.

 ### 5. Train the controller

-Finally, train the controller inside the latent world.
-The controller uses CMA‑ES to search for a weight vector that maximises the predicted cumulative reward:
+Finally, train the controller by optimising it with CMA-ES while interacting with the real environment.
+The CMA-ES optimiser searches for a weight vector that maximises the cumulative reward estimated from those rollouts:

 ```bash
 python -m mario_world_model.training.train_controller \